tinybirdco/web-analytics-starter-kit/README.md

 Build your own web analytics platform using [Tinybird](https://www.tinybird.co/)'s Events API and Endpoints.
 Built with privacy and speed as top priorities, this template lets you get real-time metrics in a pre-built dashboard in just a few minutes without any knowledge about Tinybird.
 Our [free accounts](https://www.tinybird.co/pricing) serve up to 1000 requests per day and unlimited processed GB, more than enough to get started.

 After you've finished the basic setup, expand your analytics with custom events tailored to your specific use cases (eCommerce, marketing, etc.), keeping the same real-time performance.
-If you need to be GDPR compliant, check out the [GDPR best practices section](#gdpr).

 ![Tinybird Web Analytics Dashboard](./assets/img/repo-banner.png)